sysflow-telemetry/upolicycraft/README.md

     Generating input for a challenge:

-    If present, the xml file checked in to the challenge's folder can be passed to the cb-replay-model script.
+    If present, the xml file checked in to the challenge's folder can be passed to the cb-replay-dump script which stores the entire "write" transcript to the /tmp/data file.

     If an "input.log" is present, you can create the model by running `cat input.log | nc localhost port-of-challenge`

 Tracking Line Coverage
 ======================

     https://clang.llvm.org/docs/SourceBasedCodeCoverage.html

 BAP Subtleties
 ==============